CSS: Cascading Style Sheets

 The problem with CSS positioning is that Netscape and Microsoft have their own preferred way of interpreting the elements that control where things appear.
 The result is that a page using CSS positioning looks different in Communicator than it does in Internet Explorer (for the record, IE 4.0 does the better job of interpreting positioning elements than Netscape; but both browser makers have vowed to be fully compliant with the CSS standard.

-is significant enough to prevent you from using CSS extensively.
-At Richmond,
+to prevent you from using CSS extensively.
+At Richmond, University

-University Computing has made the move this Summer to make Netscape 4.04
+Computing has made the move this Summer to make Netscape 4.04 the

-the supported browser on campus.
-Between their decision to move to the
+supported browser on campus.
+Between their decision to move to

-current generation of browsers and my own sense that students tend to
+the current generation of browsers and my own sense that students

-stay up with new software (especially free software), I've used CSS in
+tend to stay up with new software (especially free software), I've

 IE 3.0 +